-Congressman Brad Sherman, born and raised in southern California, represents California’s San Fernando Valley, and has been in the U.S. House of Representatives since 1997.
-Congressman Sherman is serving his tenth term in Congress, and currently resides in Sherman Oaks, CA.
+Congressman Brad Sherman, from Sherman Oaks, was born and raised in southern California and represents California’s San Fernando Valley.
+He has been in the U.S. House of Representatives since 1997, serving his tenth term in Congress.

 Congressman Sherman is a senior member of the House Foreign Affairs Committee.
 He serves as the ranking Democrat on the Subcommittee on Asia, and the second ranking Democrat on the Subcommittee on Europe and Eurasia.
 Sherman is a Chairman Emeritus of the Subcommittee on Terrorism, Nonproliferation and Trade.
 He is also a senior member of the Financial Services Committee and serves on the Science, Space, and Technology Committee.

 During his tenure in Congress, Sherman has developed a reputation as a strong advocate for fiscal responsibility, a balanced budget, federal aid to education, the interests of working families, strong environmental standards, the protection of Social Security and Medicare, and policies to expand U.S. exports.